Home ownership in Australia: Affordability

-Home ownership in Australia is becoming more exclusive.
-The ratio of the price of the average home to Australians' average income was at an all-time high in the late 1990s.
-Young people are buying homes at the lowest rates ever, and changes in work patterns are reducing many households' ability to retain their homes.
+Rising house prices, stagnant wage growth, and increasing interest rates have all contributed to a decline in housing affordability in Australia.

+The median dwelling value to income ratio has increased to 8x, almost 20% above the average of the past two decades.
+With an annual savings rate of 15% per annum, it takes the average Australian household over a decade to save a 20% deposit for an average dwelling, placing Australia among the most expensive housing markets globally.

 Characteristics

 New homes have increased in size and hold fewer people on average than in the past.
 The proportion of houses with four or more bedrooms increased from 15% in 1971 to greater than 30% in 2001.

 Immigration to Australia

+2000s

-A number of economists, such as Macquarie Bank analyst Rory Robertson, assert that high immigration and the propensity of new arrivals to cluster in the capital cities is exacerbating the nation's housing affordability problem.
-According to Robertson, Federal Government policies that fuel demand for housing, such as the currently high levels of immigration, as well as capital gains tax discounts and subsidies to boost fertility, have had a greater impact on housing affordability than land release on urban fringes.
+In 2006 and 2007, a Macquarie Bank analyst Rory Robertson reportedly argued that high immigration, low interest rates, capital gains tax discounts, subsidies to boost fertility, and Australians clustering in capital cities were all main factors that contributed to rising housing unaffordability, with federal policies fueling demand having a greater impact than land release on urban fringes.

 The Productivity Commission Inquiry Report No. 28 First Home Ownership (2004) also stated, in relation to housing, "that Growth in immigration since the mid-1990s has been an important contributor to underlying demand, particularly in Sydney and Melbourne."
 This has been exacerbated by Australian lenders relaxing credit guidelines for temporary residents, allowing them to buy a home with a 10 percent deposit.

 The RBA in its submission to the same PC Report also stated "rapid growth in overseas visitors such as students may have boosted demand for rental housing".
 However, in question in the report was the statistical coverage of resident population.
 The "ABS population growth figures omit certain household formation groups – namely, overseas students and business migrants who do not continuously stay for 12 months in Australia."
 This statistical omission lead to the admission: "The Commission recognises that the ABS resident population estimates have limitations when used for assessing housing demand.
 Given the significant influx of foreigners coming to work or study in Australia in recent years, it seems highly likely that short-stay visitor movements may have added to the demand for housing.
 However, the Commissions are unaware of any research that quantifies the effects."

 Some individuals and interest groups have also argued that immigration causes overburdened infrastructure.